Omar Khedr

-Omar Khedr Ismail Ahmed Hamdin (عمر خضر; born 25 May 2006) is an Egyptian footballer who plays as a winger for Premier League club Aston Villa.
+Omar Khedr Ismail Ahmed Hamdin (عمر خضر; born 25 May 2006) is an Egyptian footballer who plays as a winger for ZED FC.

 Khedr is a product of the ZED and Zamalek academies.
 He joined Aston Villa in July 2024.
 Khedr has represented Egypt regularly at youth international level, most recently at U23 level, debuting aged seventeen.

 Club career

 Early career

 Born in the Alexandria Governorate, Khedr began his career with the academy of Embercap Club, before going on to trial with Haras El Hodoud at the age of nine.
 He impressed at the trial, catching the attention of Egyptian Premier League side Zamalek, whom he would go on to join.
 He would travel to Cairo from Alexandria after school to train with the club, before eventually moving to the city.
 In January 2022, he completed a transfer to Egyptian Second Division side ZED, with the clubs agreeing on a compensation fee of roughly £100,000.

-In January 2023, Khedr, alongside teammates Mohamed Negm and Marwan Mahmoud, went on trial with Portuguese side Vitória de Guimarães, with Khedr scoring in a 2–2 friendly game against the youth team of Vitória.
+In January 2023, Khedr's ZED F.C.
+Under-20 side visited Portuguese side Vitória de Guimarães, with Khedr scoring in a 2–2 friendly game against the youth team of Vitória.
 Later in the same year, he was named as the best player in a youth tournament, where he played against English side Aston Villa, part of the tripartite partnership between themselves, ZED and Vitória de Guimarães, and he went on to trial with the Birmingham-based side.

 Despite reports in Portugal stating that he was set to join Vitória de Guimarães, in June 2023 head of ZED youth sector, Alaa Nabil, stated that he would instead be joining Aston Villa.